buddh4/lyvely/packages/applications/docs/docs/dev/framework/acl.md

 ### Custom guards

-If you have a specific use-case not covered by the decorators above you can also implement your own guards.
+If you have a specific use-case not covered by the decorators above you can also implement your own NestJS controller guards.

 :::info
 Please refer to the [NestJS Guards Guide](https://docs.nestjs.com/guards) for detailed information about implementing